AviatrixSystems/Docs/HowTos/Cloud_Networking_Ref_Des.rst

 4. Add Users and Profiles

    a.
-Go to OpenVPN -> Profiles to create as many profiles as you
+Go to OpenVPN® -> Profiles to create as many profiles as you
       please.
 The target field can be FQDN (DNS names or fully qualified domain name).

    b.
-Go to OpenVPN -> VPN VPN Users to add as many user as you please.
+Go to OpenVPN® -> VPN VPN Users to add as many user as you please.
       Associate each user with a profile.
 Note if no profile is associated, user has full access to all resources.
 When a user is added to the database, an email with .ovpn file or .onc (for